anshulsamar/Pathos/README.md

+Let's say I give you a news headline to read.
+Can I predict whether or not you will be angry after reading it?

-Determining emotion in a piece of text is a difficult subset of "sentiment analysis" which has largely focused on a binary classification of text as positive or negative.
-Classifying sentences in one of six major emotion categories (anger, disgust, fear, joy, sadness, and surprise) can significantly contribute to fields including political polling, marketing, and economics.
-In Project Pathos, we create a model to classify 'angry' news headlines from the SemEval 2007 Affective Text Task.
+Determining the emotion sparked by a piece of text is a difficult subset sentiment  a field which has largely focused on binary classification of text as positive or negative.
+Classifying sentences in one of six major emotion categories (anger, disgust, fear, joy, sadness, and surprise) can make significant contributions to political polling, marketing, and stock market predictions.
+In this study, we focus on the first of these six emotions, anger, and develop a model to predict whether or not a reader will feel anger after reading a headline.
+Our model involves NLP tools - stemming, named entity recognition, and part of speech tagging - and a bag of words model run on a SVM with a linear kernel and a Naive Bayes Classifier with Laplace smoothing.
+We developed experimental models to test on smaller subsets of data including: PCA, to reduce dimensionality of data, a synonym algorithm, to expand each headline allowing our model to classify with respect to more words, and a co-occurrence model, to score each headline based on co-occurrences of words with the word `anger' in the New York Times archives.
+We attained accuracy between 70 - 75% across multiple data set sizes and up to 86% on experimental models with a smaller set.

-Project Pathos has 2 basic parts:

-First, data collection and parsing.
-Pathos uses the NYTimes API to gather headlines from two lexicons, angryLexicon.txt and nonangryLexicon.txt.
-It runs these headlines as well as headlines from our evaluation set through a parser.
-Run the script collectAndParse.sh to collect training data and parse training and testing data.

-Second, we classify.
-To do this we create a bag of words model from our training data and run it through an SVM and use it to classify our evaluation headlines.
+With these models, we hope to gain greater insight into methods that one can use to detect emotion within text.

+All the code is above and the code for our parser will be uploaded soon.
+See our paper to learn more.